 On the western side of the hilly Coast Range, you can get to the Oregon Coast anytime of year.
-Temperatures tend to be moderate to cool.
-Sometimes windy or stormy conditions may make it better idea to stay off the coastline.
-At the same time, that can be a great reason to hole up in a cozy room with a beverage of your choice and watch the waves crash on the rocks and beaches.
+Temperatures are moderate to cool.
+Sometimes windy or stormy conditions may make it a better idea to stay off the coastline.
+Better to hole up in a cozy room with a beverage, and watch waves crash on the rocks and beaches.

 Otherwise, though, pretty much anytime you fancy a jaunt to the Coast, you can do it.